systemd.automount — Automount unit configuration

 Automount units may be used to implement on-demand mounting as well as parallelized mounting of file systems.

-If an automount point is beneath another mount point in the file system hierarchy, a dependency between both units is created automatically.
+If an automount unit is beneath another mount unit in the file system hierarchy, both a requirement and an ordering dependency between both units are created automatically.

 Automount units may either be configured via unit files, or